lockwo/quantum_computation/README.md

   - Quantum Simulator from Scratch

-  - Weighted MaxCut QAOA in Cirq (Not Uploaded Yet)
+  - Weighted MaxCut QAOA in Cirq

 ## Pennylane